Belarus: Tens of thousands of protesters keep up pressure on Lukashenko | DW | 20.09.2020

 Hundreds of police and army were out in force to try and stop the so-called March of Justice going ahead.

-Uniformed men in balaclavas began arresting peaceful demonstrators late in the day.
+Late in the day, uniformed men in balaclavas began arresting demonstrators and more than 100 people were detained, according to rights group Viasna.

+It said at least 80 were arrested in the capital Minsk, with at least 47 people held elsewhere in the country.

-Authorities had closed metro stations and mobile internet services were down in an attempt to stop the demonstrators.
+Authorities had closed metro stations in Minsk and mobile internet services were down in an attempt to stop the demonstrators.

 It was the sixth Sunday in a row that the March of Justice has gone ahead, a day after the female-driven anti-government Sparkly March, where mass arrests were also made.